richmahn/en_tn/README.md

 * `SupportReference`
   * Normally a link to a supporting reference text or blank
   * This will usually be a link to translationAcademy, like `rc://*/ta/man/translate/figs-metaphor`
-* `OrigQuote` - Original language quote (e.g. `ἐφανέρωσεν ... τὸν λόγον αὐτοῦ`)
+* `OrigQuote` - Original language quote (e.g. `ἐφανέρωσεν…τὸν λόγον αὐτοῦ`)
   * Software (such as tC) should use this for determining what is highlighted rather than using the `GLQuote` field
-  * Three periods (...), forming an ellipsis, indicates that the quote is discontinuous, software should interpret this in a non-greedy manner
+  * An ellipsis character (…) indicates that the quote is discontinuous, software should interpret this in a non-greedy manner
 * `Occurrence` - Specifies which occurrence in the original language text the entry applies to.
   * `-1`: entry applies to every occurrence of OrigQuote in the verse
   * `0`: entry does not occur in original language (for example, “Connecting Statement:”)